swidnikk/regen-utils/README.md

 # Regen Utils
 This small collection of utils can simplify common admin tasks to help orchestrate a new validator in support of the forthcoming Regen Network ledger.
-When nature hangs in the balance, there's not time to lose =)
+When nature hangs in the balance, there's not a moment to lose =)

 # What's here
 ## Regen Service